dcodemaxz/dcodemaxz/README.md

     <tbody>
       <tr>
         <td><a href="https://github.com/dcodemaxz/vikaru-menu">Vikaru-Bot</a></td>
-        <td>Vikaru-Bot is a WhatsApp Autoresponder bot and is combined with Tasker and Java script.</td>
+        <td>Vikaru-Bot is a WhatsApp bot that uses JavaScript combined with Tasker and Autoresponder.</td>
       </tr>
       <tr>
         <td><a href="https://github.com/dcodemaxz/IP-LOC">IP-LOC</a></td>